BBai-Tips/bbai/NEW_TOOL.md

 ## Example Tool Types

 ### File Manipulation Tool
 Tools that interact with the file system.
-Example: SearchAndReplace tool.
+Examples: SearchAndReplace, ApplyPatch tools.

 ### Data Retrieval Tool
-Tools that fetch data from external sources.
-Example: The upcoming "add data" tool using `fetch` or deno-puppeteer.
+Tools that fetch data from external sources or the local project.
+Example: SearchProject tool.

 ### System Command Tool
 Tools that execute system commands.
-Example: The upcoming "run command" tool.
+Example: RunCommand tool.

 ## Considerations for Specific Tool Types

 ### File Manipulation Tools
 - Always use `isPathWithinProject` to ensure file operations are restricted to the project directory.
 - Use `ProjectEditor` methods for file operations when possible.
+- Handle file creation, modification, and deletion scenarios.

 ### Data Retrieval Tools
-- Implement proper error handling for network requests.
+- Implement proper error handling for data access operations.
-- Consider rate limiting and caching mechanisms.
+- Consider performance implications for large datasets or frequent queries.

 ### System Command Tools
 - Use `Deno.run` or equivalent to execute system commands.